maRCIOFERREIRAXZ/Fidelius/README.md

 </table>

-Fidelius is a minimal, privacy-focused, one-time secret-sharing service.
+Fidelius is a minimal, privacy-focused, one-time secret-sharing app.
 Its name is inspired by the Fidelius Charm from *Harry Potter*, a spell so powerful that a secret becomes invisible to all but the intended recipient.